nymea/nymea-plugins/commandlauncher/README.md

----
-id: CommandLauncher
-title: Application and script launcher
+# Application and script launcher
----

 This plugin allows you to execute system commands and start bash scripts.